|Full Webinar:||£32 for 30 day Subscription

 Click the play button to purchase.

-This part of the webinar will explore the neuroscience and psychology of attachment, and why it matters that all child professionals have this knowledge for both prevention of mental ill-health and intervention.
-In particular, the webinar will look at the relationship between insecure attachment and eating disorders, somatisation, anxiety and depression in children, teenagers and adults.
+This webinar will explore the neuroscience and psychology of attachment, and why it matters that all child professionals are thoroughly grounded in this knowledge in terms of both prevention of mental ill-health and intervention.

 We have come such a long way from the 1960s when Bowlby ‘s attachment theory came into being.
 He didn’t have the neuroscience and the psychological research to back his profound model.
 We do now.
-So, this webinar is backed by over 100 cutting edge research papers (all available at the back of the webinar booklet).
+So, this webinar is underpinned by over 100 cutting edge research papers on attachment (all available at the back of the webinar booklet).

-Additionally, the webinar gives specific focus to the fact that with secure attachment the child learns emotional regulation and with insecure attachment the child learns emotional suppression, with all the fall out of mental health symptoms in the teenage and adult years.
-That said, with an emotionally available adult, it is never too late for a child or young person to move from insecure to secure attachment,
+The webinar gives specific focus to the fact that when securely attached. the child develops effective stress regulatory systems in their brain and body band so will be able to emotionally regulate well, whereas with insecure attachment the child suppresses or repress their feelings, so stress regulatory systems are not established.
+This leaves them with all the fall out of mental/physical health symptoms which can manifest at any time but particularly in the teenage and adult years.
+That said, with an emotionally available adult, it is never too late for a person to move from insecure to secure attachment and in so doing establish effective stress regulatory systems.

 With powerful film footage, the presenter will also unpack what we mean by the emotional responsiveness needed to ensure secure attachment and how child professionals can provide this where this has not been possible in the home.